yairm210/Unciv/Uniques.md

 "Gifts of Gold to City-States generate [amount]% more Influence"

 "Resting point for Influence with City-States is increased by [amount]"

+"Resting point for Influence with City-States following this religion [amount]"

 "Allied City-States provide [Stat] equal to [amount]% of what they produce for themselves"